The planning system and development management

-- determination of regionally significant planning applications – those applications of significance to the whole, or a substantial part, of Northern Ireland
+- deciding regionally significant planning applications; those applications significant to all or most of Northern Ireland

-- review, monitoring and implementation of the Regional Development Strategy (RDS) 2035
+- reviewing, monitoring and implementing the Regional Development Strategy (RDS) 2035

 - setting regional planning policy